moorwen91/ng2-form-control-errors/README.md

 ```
 This way the elements with the `ng2FceReflectClasses` directive will have (depending on the validation state of the input element) the `valid`, `invalid` and `touched` classes of the input element who contains `FormControl` directives.

+## Service
+By injecting `ErrorMessagesService` in your component you can customize:
+* `errorCssClass`: the css class applied to error messages shown by the `ng2-fce-errors` component.
+Default css class is `help-block`
+* `messages`: the default messages of validation errors.

 ### Component
 In your template you may add the `ng2-fce-errors` component and this will show error messages depending on validation state of the `FormControl` it points e.g.:
 ```typescript